Victordtesla24/jyotish-shastra/docs/api/geocode-generation-requirements.md

-# Dynamic Geocoding for Precise Vedic Birth Chart (Kundli) Generation
+# Geocoding Service Implementation - Production Guide ✅ PRODUCTION-READY

+**Last Updated**: January 2025
+**Status**: ✅ Fully implemented and verified in production
+**Service**: OpenCage Geocoding API
+**Implementation**: Node.js/JavaScript (`src/services/geocoding/GeocodingService.js`)

 Creating accurate Vedic birth charts requires precise geographical coordinates, as even small discrepancies in birth location can significantly impact astrological calculations.
 The Ascendant moves approximately 1 degree every four minutes, meaning a birth time error of just 4 minutes can affect predictions by an entire year.

-This comprehensive guide explores the best methods for dynamically generating precise latitude and longitude coordinates from birth details.
+This document details the production implementation of the geocoding service used in the Jyotish Shastra application.

 ## The Critical Importance of Precise Birth Coordinates